9 Crown Row, Bracknell, Berkshire, RG12 0TH

 In Ascot and the surrounding areas there are a number of highly reputable primary, secondary and independent schools, making Ascot an attractive area for families.
 Some of the schools have recently been rated ‘Outstanding’ by Ofsted.

-There are several impressive golf courses in the area, including The Berkshire Golf Club, Royal Ascot Golf Club, Sunningdale Golf Club and Wentworth.
-Frequent events and world-class tournaments are held at the clubs making them a fantastic place to socialise.
+Ascot is home to several prestigious golf courses, including The Berkshire Golf Club, Royal Ascot Golf Club, Sunningdale Golf Club, and Wentworth.
+These clubs frequently host world-class events and tournaments, making them excellent spots for socialising.

 Transport links